DIMITRI-PRO/Eye4Tap/README.md

 - _Prettier_ : "Quality of code" tool as well, focuses on the styleguide
 - _ Airbnb Standard_ : One of the most known "standards", even though it's not officially linked to ES/JS
 - _Nodemon_ : Allows to restart the server everytime a .js file is udated

+### TO DO

+- implement Jest extension on VS for monorepo